C++26: Reception

 Several people issued trip reports from the Sofia C++ Standards Committee meeting at which the draft became feature complete, and from the International C++ Conference, C++ On Sea, immediately afterward.

 All highlighted the introduction of compile-time reflection in particular as a major change.
-In particular, Herb Sutter, chair of the ISO C++ Standards Committee and Hana Dusíková, assistant chair of the "Language Evolution" working group of the C++ Standards Committee, described the potential impacts for including reflection to C++ as a "whole new language."
+In particular, Herb Sutter, chair of the ISO C++ Standards Committee and Hana Dusíková, assistant chair of the "Language Evolution" working group of the C++ Standards Committee, described the potential impacts for C++ reflection as a "whole new language."
+Sutter further described C++26 as the most 'compelling' release since C++11.

-The contracts feature for C++26 has been criticised by some in the C++ committee, for varying reasons.
+The contracts feature was criticised by some in the C++ committee, for varying reasons (such as questioning its safety, complexity, or implementation details).

-The trivial relocatability feature, which proposed the new identifiers/class property specifiers trivially_relocatable_if_eligible and replaceable_if_eligible, was removed from C++26 due to implementation bugs and deferred to a later standard.
+The trivial relocatability feature, which proposed new specifiers trivially_relocatable_if_eligible and replaceable_if_eligible, was removed from C++26 due to implementation bugs and deferred to a later standard.